Adzumr/Adzumr/README.md

 # 👋 Hi, I'm Abdulaziz Umar Jada

 Passionate and results-driven **Flutter Developer** with 5+ years of experience crafting high-performance, user-centric mobile applications.
-I specialize in building clean, maintainable, and scalable apps using **Flutter**, with a focus on delivering impactful solutions that improve everyday life.
+I specialize in building clean, maintainable, and scalable apps using **Flutter & Firebase**, with a focus on delivering impactful solutions that improve everyday life.
 Whether working solo or in cross-functional teams, I bring a strong commitment to code quality, product design, and continuous learning.

 ---